 In the global market, reaching your potential is often hindered by a language barrier.
-Customers would often trust and choose a brand that cater and appeal to them in their native language.
-By localizing your home page and knowledge base, you would be in the contention with businesses similar to yours in multiple global markets.
+Customers would often trust and choose a brand that caters to and appeal to them in their native language.
+By localizing your home page and knowledge base, you would be in contention with businesses similar to yours in multiple global markets.

-As we’ve briefly illustrate, Document360 can help you reach the internet presence your brand and knowledge base needs.
+As we’ve briefly illustrated, Document360 can help you reach the internet presence your brand and knowledge base needs.
 Achieve localization, present your business and support resources on par with global companies.

 Localizing and offering a multilingual knowledge base is a lot easier than you think.
 With the variety of features, tools, and services; Document360 does all the heavy lifting for you.